hurwitzlab/CI2025/docs/syllabus.md

 Dispute of Grade Policy: Disputes on a grade for an assignment, quiz, or exam must be made within three days of when the grade is posted.

 ## Weekly Learning Modules

-Each week's learning module consists of: reading assignments, instructional videos, a quiz, and a homework assignment.
-All practice exercises and homework assignments are on the course GitHub site https://github.com/hurwitzlab/be434-Spring2025 and linked in D2L.
-All readings, videos, and quizzes are on D2L.
+Each week's learning module consists of: instructional videos with recommended reading, a discussion forum based on the videos (in Packback), and a hands-on lab assignment (in Github).
+All lab assignments are on the course GitHub site https://github.com/hurwitzlab/CI2025 and linked in D2L.
+All videos, links to resources and recommended readings are on D2L.

+## Online videos and discussion
+Each week, you will learn about cyberinfrastructure components from CI professionals at NSF major facilies.
+After watching these online videos, you will participate in an online discussion via Packback and will write one question, and respond to two.
+Weekly discussions need to be completed within the week they are assigned (Sunday by 11:59pm).
+Optional recommended reading may also be assigned in D2L.

-## Homework
+## Homework (aka labs)

-The homework provides you with practice in scripting in Python.
-Homework is turned in by committing your code to your GitHub repository that is shared with the instructor.
-Each week's homework is assigned on Monday at 8:00am and due on Sunday at 11:59pm.
-On the following Monday, the instructor will download your code from GitHub.
-Your grade will be based on the percentage of tests you pass in the provided test suite with each homework assignment.
-I encourage group work (via Slack) but be sure the code you turn in has been independently written (see Code of Academic Integrity below).
-In addition, code should not be written using generative AI resources like ChatGPT, however, you are welcome to use the limited AI recommendations in Replit for correct syntax.

-## Quizzes

-Each week, you will be tested on the exercises, videos and reading for that week (see the schedule) through a Quiz on D2L.
-Students can take the quiz up to two times to learn the material and improve their scores.
+The weekly labs provide you with hands-on practice with CI related skills (command line, python, jupyter notebooks etc).
+Once you have completed the Jupyter notebook associated with each lab, you will "turn-in" the lab by running the last command in the Jupyter notebook to copy all files to the bh_class directory on the campus HPC.
+This allows access to the Jupyter notebook and associated files by the instructor.
+Each week's lab is assigned on Monday at 8:00am and due on Sunday at 11:59pm.
+On the following Monday, the instructor will check all files in the bh_class directory for completeness, and upload your grade to D2L.
+Note that the assignments are graded via a script, and you must follow all directions in the notebook as written for full points.

 ## Final Project

-At the end of the semester, each student will implement a program in Python via the class project that demonstrates the core programming concepts for the class.
-Students can select from several progamming projects, wherein Graduate students will select from more difficult problems than Undergraduates.
+At the end of the semester, each student will complete a final project.
+For undergraduates, this will be a 5 minute lightning talk (300 pts) about what you learned about CI from one of the NSF major facilities discussed in this class.
+The graduate students will be required to complete the 5-minute lightning talk (100 pts) and a deep dive (200pts) in Packback about an NSF major research facility that they researched.
+Templates and rubrics for lightning talks and deep dives will be provided to help aid in completeness and transparency.

 ## Scheduled Topics/Activities

 ```
-Week 1    : Course Introduction and Setup, TPP: Getting Started

-Week 2    : Writing your first python program, TPP: Ch1, HW0: 00_getting_started

-Week 3    : Hello (Strings), HW1: 01_howdy, Quiz 1, TPP: Ch2

-Week 4    : Picnic (Lists), HW2: 02_divide, Quiz 2, TPP: Ch3

-Week 5    : Jump the Five (Dictionaries), HW3: 03_dna, Quiz 3, TPP: Ch4

-Week 6    : Howler (Files), HW4: 04_revc, Quiz 4, TPP: Ch5

-Week 7    : Words Count (Files, algorithms), HW5: 05_gc, Quiz 5, TPP: Ch6

-Week 8    : Apples and Bananas (Regular expressions, refactoring), HW6: 06_rna, Quiz 6, TPP: Ch8

-Week 9    : Spring Break!

-Week 10   : Dial-a-Curse/Telephone/Ransom (Randomness), HW7: 07_syndna, Quiz 7, TPP: Ch9,10,12

-Week 11   : Bottles of Beer/Twelve Days of Christmas (Algorithms), HW8: 08_common, Quiz 8, TPP: Ch11,13

-Week 12   : WOD (Parsing CVS files), HW9: 09_blastomatic, Quiz 9, TPP: Ch19

-Week 13   : Password (Randomness), HW10: 10_conserved, Quiz 10, TPP: Ch20

-Week 14   : Tic-Tac-Toe (State), HW11: 11_run_length, Quiz 11, TPP: Ch21

-Week 15   : Tic-Tac-Toe (Types), HW12: 12_seqmagique, Quiz 12, TPP: Ch22

-Week 16-17: Coding Projects

 No Final!

 ```